- Expanding the definition of personal information.

 In 2019, four states added a requirement to notify the attorney general in the event of a breach: Arkansas, Massachusetts, Maryland, and New York.

-When HB 1071 takes effect, notice to Washington’s state attorney general must include:
+When Washington House Bill 1071 takes effect, notice to Washington’s state attorney general must include:

 - The types of information breached